nlesc-nano/ceiba-cli/docs/query.rst

 and writes the requested data in a csv file.

 There are currently two possible query actions:
- * request all the available data
+ * request what collections are available
- * request a single entry
+ * request a single collection

-To request some data, you need to type in the terminal:
+To request what collections are available you just need to run the following command:
 ::

-   ceibacli query -i input_query.yml
+   ceibacli query -w

 Where the *input_query.yml* is an file in `YAML format <https://en.wikipedia.org/wiki/YAML>`_ containing the :ref:`query input` metadata.